Sglossu/Beautiful_soup/README.md

 http://127.0.0.1:8000/evilcorp.html and you'll see the form yourself.
 ___

-Python script 'exploit.py' that do several things:
+Python script 'exploit.py' do several things:

 - First, page title changes (in `<title>` tags) to "Evil Corp - Stealing your money every day"